Tariqv/US-FL-County-Foreclosure-Sale-Scraper/CONTRIBUTING.md

 - Keep pull requests focused on one issue or feature.
 - Write clear commit messages.
 - Include screenshots or logs when reporting bugs.

-## 🛡 Code of Conduct

-Please be respectful and inclusive.
-We follow the [Contributor Covenant](https://www.contributor-covenant.org/version/2/1/code_of_conduct/).

 ---